 C. The decision to enter a plea of guilty rests solely with the client, and counsel should not attempt to unduly influence that decision.
 If counsel reasonably believes that rejection of a plea offer is in the best interest of the client, counsel should advise the client of the benefits and risks of that course of action.
-Similarly, if counsel reasonably believes that acceptance of a plea offer is in the best interest of the client, counsel should advise the client of the benefits and consequences of that course of action.
+Similarly, if counsel reasonably believes that acceptance of a plea offer is in the best interest of the client, counsel should advise the client course of a plea offer is in the best interest of the client, counsel should advise the client of the benefits and consequences of that course of action.